emqx/cloud-docs/en_US/rule_engine/rule_engine_republish.md

 ## 3. Test

->If you are using EMQ X Cloud for the first time, you can go to [Deployment Connection Guide](../connect_to_deployments/overview.md) to view the MQTT client connection and test guide
+>If you are using EMQX Cloud for the first time, you can go to [Deployment Connection Guide](../connect_to_deployments/overview.md) to view the MQTT client connection and test guide

 We try to send the following data to the test topic